-The recommended dose rate is 2 mg marbofloxacin/kg body weight/day (1 tablet for 40 kg body weight per day) in single daily administration.
-Where appropriate, the use of combinations of whole or half tablets of different strengths (80 mg, 20 mg or 5 mg) will allow accurate dosing:
+The recommended dose rate is 2 mg/kg/day (1 tablet for 40 kg per day) in single daily administration.

+Where appropriate, the use of combinations of whole or half tablets of different strengths (80 mg, 20 mg or 5 mg) will allow accurate dosing.